 The definitions of Key ID, IPN, Key Length, and Wrapped Key fields are the same as in the IGTK subelement.

-The definition of Link Info field is the same as the MLO GTK subelement described above.
+The definition of Link ID Info field is the same as the MLO GTK subelement described above.

 The MLO BIGTK subelement contains the BIGTK for a link, used for protecting Beacon frames.
 The MLO BIGTK subelement format is shown in Figure 9-425d (MLO BIGTK subelement format).